-The only path to end abortion once and for all is to abolish it entirely in our country, holding women and their accomplices criminally accountable when they premeditate the murder of their children.
+The only path to end abortion once and for all is to truly choose life and abolish it entirely in our country.
+Such laws would hold women and their accomplices criminally accountable when they premeditate the murder of their children.

 What is an Abolitionist and Why Does It Matter?